New International Student Information

 If item 3 of your I-20 indicates “initial attendance” you are required to pay the new Federal SEVIS fee of $200 and have a printed receipt that proves payment prior to your visa interview.

-Enclosed with this brochure is your Certificate of Eligibility, Form I-20.
+International Students must obtain a Certificate of Eligibility form I-20 from Westchester Community College.
 This form is necessary to apply for the appropriate visa for entry to the United States.
 Your Certificate of Eligibility indicates the latest date by which you should report to Westchester Community College.
-This date is generally the first day of the Orientation period for new students.
-If you will seek off-campus housing, we recommend you arrive in advance of this date, to allow enough time for you to locate suitable accommodations before Orientation and registration activities begin.

 Unless you are a Canadian citizen, you must obtain a passport and a visa before you will be permitted to enter the United States.
 (Canadian citizens should see the special section that pertains to them).